-Keep in mind that if you book with an Online Travel Agency (or OTA) or a Travel Management Company (TMC), your travelers will most likely not be able to earn rewards points for their stays.
+Keep in mind that if you book with an Online Travel Agency (or OTA) or a Travel Management Company (TMC), your travellers will most likely not be able to earn rewards points for their stays.

-Hotel Engine, on the other hand, not only provides passthrough rewards on 15+ top loyalty programs (like Hilton Honors and Marriott Bonvoy), but you’ll also earn HE rewards with every stay.
+Hotel Engine, on the other hand, not only provides passthrough rewards on 15+ top loyalty programmes (like Hilton Honors and Marriott Bonvoy), but you’ll also earn HE rewards with every stay.
 HE Rewards can be redeemed later for discounted stays or free nights.

 Tip #8: Don’t forget about the budget

 At the end of the day, you need to stay as close to your budget as possible.
 Group hotel bookings typically come with a special discount, so you should look for a hotel that offers an attractive group rate.

 It may require some legwork or to call hotels to negotiate directly — unless you have someone to do the research for you.

 Why It’s Easier To Book Group Stays with Hotel Engine

 If you’re interested in saving time booking hotels for large groups, you might want to sign up for a free account with Hotel Engine.